Spire Bank

-Spire Bank, formerly known as Equatorial Commercial Bank (ECB), is a commercial bank in Kenya, the largest economy in the East African Community.
+Spire Bank, formerly known as Equatorial Commercial Bank, is a commercial bank in Kenya, the largest economy in the East African Community.
 It is licensed by the Central Bank of Kenya, the central bank and national banking regulator.

 Overview

-The bank is a medium-sized financial institution in Kenya, serving corporate clients, small and medium enterprises and individuals.
-As of December 2013, the bank's total assets were valued at about KSh.15.562 billion/= (US$180 million), with shareholders' equity valued at about KSh.1.371 billion/= (US$16 million).
+The bank is a medium-sized financial institution, serving corporate clients, small and medium enterprises and individuals.
+As of December 2013, its total assets were valued at about KSh.15.562 billion/= (US$180 million), with shareholders' equity valued at about KSh.1.371 billion/= (US$16 million).
 At that time, the bank was ranked number 27, by assets, out of 43 banks licensed in Kenya.
-The company has a 20% investment in Equatorial Investment Bank Limited and 23.86% in Fidelity Shield Insurance Company Limited which have been accounted for as associate companies in the consolidated financial statements.
+The company has a 20% investment in Equatorial Investment Bank Limited, and 23.86% in Fidelity Shield Insurance Company Limited, which have been accounted for as associate companies in the consolidated financial statements.

 History

-Established as an Equatorial Finance Company in 1983, Due to change in regulation, Equatorial Finance Company was converted to Equatorial Commercial Bank Limited and commenced operations as a fully-fledged commercial bank in June 1995.
+Established as an Equatorial Finance Company in 1983, due to a change in regulation, Equatorial Finance Company was converted to Equatorial Commercial Bank Limited and commenced operations as a fully-fledged commercial bank in June 1995.

-In June 2010 Equatorial Commercial Bank merged with Southern Credit Banking Corporation, creating a new enlarged bank under the Equatorial Commercial Bank brand.
-The Merger was aimed at enabling the banks meet the Central Bank of Kenya requirement for commercial banks shore up their core capital to at least KSh.1 billion/= (approximately US$12 million).
+In June 2010, Equatorial Commercial Bank merged with Southern Credit Banking Corporation, creating a new enlarged bank under the Equatorial Commercial Bank brand.
+The merger was aimed at helping the banks meet the Central Bank of Kenya requirement for commercial banks to shore up their core capital to at least KSh.1 billion/= (approximately US$12 million).

 The Equatorial Commercial Bank - Southern Credit Banking Corporation merger transaction was structured in the following four interlinked phases: